itkovian/itkovian.net/contact.markdown

 I happen to frequent #zeus on wina.ugent.be and #haskell, #easybuild on freenode.net.

-Stuff I am working n can be found at http://github.com/itkovian
+Stuff I am working on can be found at [GitHub](http://github.com/itkovian).